 Ultimately, you don't want to rock a polo with too tight or too loose of sleeves.
 Make sure there is enough room around the sleeve so it doesn't leave a mark, but also not so loose that it looks almost baggy.

 Find the Right Length

 When shopping for polo shirts for men, you should also pay special attention to the overall length of the shirt, especially since most polos are too long for men under 5’9”.
-As a best practice, you want your polo shirt to go past your waistband, but no further than mid-fly.
+As a best practice when buying a polo shirt, you want the length to go past your waistband, but no further than mid-fly, anything further is too long.
 If you’ll be doing a lot of physical activity while in your polo shirt, like golfing or other athletic activity, it’s acceptable to go a bit longer, as this avoids showing your stomach when reaching for things.
 Although most designers are getting rid of tails, some of your older polos may still have them.
 In these cases, make sure the tail is no more than two inches longer than the front.

 Build a Polo Shirt Wardrobe

 At johnnie-O out polo shirts run true to size with a comfortable collar that won't curl, a loose fit in the front & back, and are crafted from high-quality fabric that breathes whether you're on the course or just hanging out.
 If you're still not sure which one to get, check out johnnie-O's size guide.